greenblat/vlsimentor/getToKnowYou.md

 5. Installation of linux tools (especially VLSI CAD ones) ?
 6. Linux zsh, bash, tcsh or none?
 7. Useful variables (setenv-s) : LD_LIBRARY_PATH, PATH, display, .... setenv vs set
-8. Scripting languages and applications
+8. Scripting languages (tcsh, bash, python, perl,...)  and what were the applications
-9. Version control tools: open source, SOS, commercials.
+9. Version control tools: open source, commercials like SOS.
 10. Do You have linux on Your laptop?

 ## GIT
 Are You:  Active user, Familiar, Over-the-shoulder
     1. git basics
         2. git tricks
         3. git frustrations
+        3. git wrapped around with company specific wraps.

 ## Open Source Tools
 Not enough designers are aware, did You meet these?
-1. iverilog
+1. iverilog  (icarus)
-2. verilator
+2. verilator (more advanced)
 3. graphviz (dot)
 4. gtkwave / dinotrace
 5. yosys